JordanMajd/jordanmajd.github.io/project/2017_06_10_trilogy_demo_vr_arch_vis.md

 A client proof of concept to demonstrate how virtual reality can be used for real-time interactive architectural visualization.

 I was responsible for the whole project, but here are some specifics:
-- Implementing gameplay logic in blueprints.
+- Implementing gameplay logic with blueprints.
 - Importing models into UE4 from Sketchup.
-- Creating performant materials
+- Creating performant materials.
 - Reducing draw calls by consolidating materials.
+- Baking lighting.